Gateway to College

 For more information and to reserve a seat contact the Gateway to College office at (810) 232-2690.

-Scheduled dates are posted prior to the beginning of the Winter Semester.
+Scheduled dates are posted prior to the beginning of the Fall Semester.

 - The Evaluation Session will include a skills assessment in reading, math and writing.
-You will also complete an in-class essay.
 These assessments give you an opportunity to demonstrate your readiness for the Gateway to College program.

 - At the Information Session, you will be scheduled for an individual interview sometime during the same week as your information session.
 The interviews generally take 20-30 minutes.